 If you cannot make a casting due to illness/ changed circumstances you will need to let us know immediately.
+Your child will not be penalised for this as we understand these things happen, but it is best if we can let the client know ASAP in case they would like to see another talent in their place.

 We have looked at what happens before a casting, now let’s look at what happens during the casting.